Skip to main content

 Barnard students graduating with a degree in American Studies aspire to do the following:

 Students build their major by combining coursework in the American Studies department with a wide range of potential electives drawn from Africana Studies, Anthropology, Art History, English, History, Political Science, Women's Gender and Sexuality Studies, and other related disciplines.
-In the process, students work with their American Studies adviser to devise a distinctive concentration organized around a topic (for example, race and ethnicity) that will encourage the development of both interdisciplinary breadth and historical depth while also serving as the intellectual foundation for their senior capstone projects.
-American Studies majors may also choose to pursue one of the four CCIS interdisciplinary concentrations on Race and Ethnicity (ICORE), the Environmental Humanities (EHMC), Native American and Indigenous Studies (NAIS), and Feminist/Intersectional Science and Technology Studies (F/ISTS).
+In the process, students work with their American Studies adviser to devise a distinctive area of focus (for example, race and ethnicity) that will encourage the development of both interdisciplinary breadth and historical depth while also serving as the intellectual foundation for their senior capstone projects.
+American Studies majors may also choose to pursue one of the four CCIS interdisciplinary minors in https://ccis.barnard.edu/adaas Race and Ethnicity (ICORE), the Environmental Humanities (EHMC), Native American and Indigenous Studies (NAIS), or Feminist/Intersectional Science and Technology Studies (F/ISTS).

-Students interested in majoring in American Studies are encouraged to contact Prof. Severin Fowles (sfowles@barnard.edu), the department chair, to arrange a meeting.
+Students interested in majoring in American Studies are encouraged to contact Prof. Manu Karuka (mkaruka@barnard.edu), the department chair, to arrange a meeting.

 Requirements for the Major